 This amount was also associated with a:

-A number of other studies have found similar results.
+Several other studies have found similar results.
 In 2004, researchers reported that compared with those who ate less than 1.5 servings of fruits and vegetables a day, those who averaged eight or more were 30 percent less likely to have a heart attack or stroke.
-Foods that were found to be especially healthful included green leafy vegetables like lettuce, spinach, Swiss chard, and mustard greens, as well as cruciferous vegetables like broccoli, cauliflower, cabbage, Brussels sprouts, bok choy, and kale.
-Citrus fruits, as well, like oranges, lemons, limes, and grapefruit were believed to be important.
+Foods that were found to be especially healthful included green leafy vegetables like lettuce, spinach, Swiss chard and mustard greens as well as cruciferous vegetables like broccoli, cauliflower, cabbage, Brussels sprouts, bok choy and kale.
+Citrus fruits like oranges, lemons, limes and grapefruit were also believed to be important.

-Research has also found a link between consuming more fruits and vegetables and reducing risk of certain types of cancer.
-Tomatoes, for example, have been found to be potentially protective against prostate cancer, and non-starchy veggies to be potentially protective against cancers of the mouth, throat, esophagus, and stomach.
+Research has also found a link between consuming more fruits and vegetables and reducing the risk of certain types of cancer.
+Tomatoes, for example, are potentially protective against prostate cancer, and nonstarchy veggies to be potentially protective against cancers of the mouth, throat, esophagus and stomach.
 Fruit is believed to help protect against lung cancer.

 We also know that eating more of these items improves gastrointestinal health.
 All fruits and vegetables are good sources of fiber, which helps trigger regular bowel movements and maintain regular digestive function.
 Because they’re good sources of antioxidants and nutrients like lutein and zeaxanthin, they’ve also been found in some studies to help protect eye health, potentially reducing risk of cataracts and macular degeneration.

 What Constitutes One Serving of a Fruit or Vegetable?